MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **SSDT Patching** may cause

-- Broken Windows if `Dual Booting` (can be solve by `OpenCore Quirks Settings`).
+- Broken Windows if `dual booting` (can be solve by `OpenCore Quirks Settings`).

-<p align="justify">However, this problem can be fixed via quirks settings in config.plist.
-This setting allows OpenCore not to use ACPI Injection entirely.
+<p align="justify">Broken Windows can be fixed via quirks settings in config.plist.
+This quirks option allows OpenCore not to use ACPI injection entirely.
 The information is as below:</p>

 **OpenCore Quirks Settings**